pbiron/wordpress-beta-tester/readme.txt

 1. Upload to your plugins folder, usually `wp-content/plugins/`
 2. Activate the plugin on the plugin screen.
 3. Navigate to Tools ...
 Beta Testing to configure the plugin.
+4. Under Mulitsite, navigate to Settings ...
+Beta Testing to configure the plugin.
-4. Visit Dashboard ...
+5. Visit Dashboard ...
 Upgrade (Or Tools ...
 Upgrade in versions before 3.0) and update to the latest Beta Release.

 == Screenshots ==